micah-cecilia/micah-cecilia.github.io/wedding.md

 <h3 id="shuttles"> Shuttle </h3>

-Two shuttle vans will run between the hotel and the venue before and after the wedding.
+Shuttles will run between the hotel and the venue before and after the wedding.

-**Before the wedding:** the first shuttles will leave the hotel at 3pm and will run continuously for an hour.
+**Before the wedding:** The first shuttles will leave the hotel at 2:45pm and will run continuously for an hour.
 The drive is about 10 minutes.
 The final shuttle will leave around 3:40.

 We strongly encourage you to plan to get on the shuttle before 3:20 if you can, so that there is room for everyone who wants a ride.
 If you arrive early, Como Park is very nice to walk around.

 There will also be a shuttle going from the hotel to the State Fair at the same time, so it would be a good idea to check that you're getting on the right one.

-**After the wedding:** a shuttle will run between the venue and the hotel starting at around 10pm.
+**After the wedding:** A shuttle will run between the venue and the hotel starting at around 10pm.
 The last shuttle will leave at 11:40pm.

 <br>